quxiaowei/simple-calculator/README.md

 ### add interactive mode in icalculate.py

-Results will be recorded in an \[a-z\] register automatically. you can use the `$a` in calcualation subsequently.
-When the register reach the last one "z", next one result would goto "a" and cover the old value.
+Results will be recorded in an \[a-z\] register automatically. you can use the `$a` in subsequent calculation.
+When reaching the last one "z", the register would go back to "a" and cover the old value.

 `$_` is constantly pointed previous step value.